ruxailab/figma-vr-unity-converter/README.md

 <img src="/assets/importUnity.gif">

-Now to import the plugin into figma:
+Now, to use the plugin open <a href="https://www.figma.com/" target="_blank">figma</a>:
-* Extract the Plugin.Figma.zip.
-* Open Figma Desktop.
 * Open a project in Figma.
-* Click on the Figma icon to open the menu.
+* Click the Figma icon to open the menu.
-* Go to Plugins, Development, Import plugin from manifest.
-* Choose the manifest.json file inside the folder that was extracted.
+* Go to Plugins, search for plugins, search for Figma To Unity For Virtual Reality (FUVR) then select.

 <img src="/assets/importFigma.gif">